-(i) Number of Reviews.
+- (i) Number of Reviews.
 The Grantee shall conduct a sufficient number of compliance reviews, hauler route reviews, and Generator waiver inspections of entities described in this Section to adequately determine the entities' overall compliance with SB 1383, AB 1826, and AB 341.
 The County reserves the right to require additional inspections if the County determines that the amount of inspections conducted by the Grantee is insufficient.
-County may require the Grantee to prioritize inspections of entities that the County determines are more likely to be out of compliance.

-- Non-Compliant Entities.
-From the Effective Date through December 31, (ii) 2023, when compliance reviews are performed by Grantee pursuant to Subsection (j)(1) of this Exhibit "A," Grantee shall provide educational materials in response to violations.
-Grantee shall provide these educational materials to the non-compliant Subscribers and Generators within five (5) Business Days of determination of non-compliance or immediately upon determination of non-compliance if such noncompliance is determined during an inspection or hauler route review.
+County may require the Grantee to prioritize inspections of entities that the County determines are more likely to be out of compliance. - Non-Compliant Entities (Zone A Only).
+From the Effective Date through (ii) December 31, 2023, when compliance reviews are performed by Grantee pursuant to Subsection (j)(1) of this Exhibit "A," Grantee shall provide educational materials in response to violations.
+Grantee shall provide these educational materials to the non-compliant Subscribers and Generators within five (5) Business Days of determination of noncompliance or immediately upon determination of non-compliance if such non-compliance is determined during an inspection or hauler route review.
 Grantee shall document the non-compliant Subscribers and Generators and the date and type of education materials provided and report such information to the County in accordance with Exhibit "L" Beginning January 1, 2024, the Grantee shall document non-compliant Subscribers and Generators determined through Grantee's compliance reviews pursuant to Subsection (j)(1) of this Exhibit "A," and shall report all Subscribers and Generators with SB 1383 violations to the County in accordance with Section 12 of the Franchise Agreement.
-The County shall be responsible for subsequent enforcement action against the Generator, if necessarv. - (iii) Documentation of Inspection Actions.
+The County shall be responsible for subsequent enforcement action against the Generator, if necessary. - (iii) Documentation of Inspection Actions (Zone A Only).
 The Grantee shall generate a written and/or electronic record and maintain documentation for each inspection, hauler route review, and compliance review conducted, including the information described in Exhibit "L."

-(k) SB 1383 Service Complaints.
+(k) SB 1383 Service Complaints in Zone A (excluding Zone C).

-(1) Documentation of Complaints.

-- (A) General.
+- (1) Documentation of Complaints. - (A) General.
 Grantee shall record complaints received related to SB 1383 noncompliance in its log in a manner further described in Subsection (j)(1)(B) of this Exhibit "A." - (B) SB 1383-Noncompliance Complaints.
 For complaints received in which the Person alleges that an entity is in violation of SB 1383 requirements, Grantee shall document the information listed in Exhibit "L" of this Franchise Agreement.
-Grantee shall provide this information in a monthly summary report in accordance with Section 12.

-(2) Review of SB 1383-Noncompliance Complaints.

-(A) Review Requirements.
-Grantee shall commence a review within ninety (90) days of receiving a complaint in the following circumstances: (i) upon Grantee receipt of a complaint that an entity may not be compliant with SB 1383 and if County determines that the allegations against the entity, if true, would constitute a violation of SB 1383; and, (ii) upon County request to review a complaint received by County in which County determines that the allegations against the entity, if true, would constitute a violation of SB 1383; and, (ii) upon County request to review a complaint received by County in which County determines that the allegations against the entity, if true, would constitute a violation of SB 1383.
+Grantee shall provide this information in a monthly summary report in accordance with Section 12. - (2) Review of SB 1383-Noncompliance Complaints. - (A) Review Requirements.
+Grantee shall commence a review within ninety (90) days of receiving a complaint in the following circumstances: (i) upon Grantee receipt of a complaint that an entity may not be compliant with SB 1383 and if County determines that the allegations against the entity, if true, would constitute a violation of SB 1383; and, (ii) upon County request to review a complaint received by County in which County determines that the allegations against the entity, if true, would constitute a violation of SB 1383.
 Grantee is required to review complaints against Subscribers and Generators, and not against Food Recovery Organizations, Food Recovery Services, and other entities regulated by SB 1383.